ArthurDotSaito/arthursaito.com/notes/all-the-small-things.md

 - Travels: I've traveled to three different countries this year: Ecuador, the USA, and Argentina.
 I visited 27 new cities, with the trip to Gramado being a highlight.
 - Sports or Gym: I always enjoy being active.
 I'm quite proud of my 177 check-ins at Gympass just this year and the time spent playing basketball games.
 - Podcasts: I spent 7,233 minutes, or approximately 120 hours and 33 minutes, listening to podcasts.
 I mostly listen to them while working, driving, or even at the gym.
 Highlights include Hipsters.tech, Lex Friedman Podcast, Nerdcast, Naruhodo, and Science Vs.

+## Career

+This year was a game changer in my career.
+I made the decisive move to step away from industrial engineering, driven by a multitude of reasons.
+Notably, my increasing immersion in software engineering played a crucial role.
+Throughout my professional journey, shifting across different fields has become a second nature to me.
+However, after years of such diversity in my work, I've felt a growing urge to devote more time to my personal projects and life, all of which are intricately linked to the computer science field.
+There was a moment when my life seemed merely an extension of my work, and so I decided to change the things a little bit and “integrate” my work into my life as one of its many aspects.